zllai/zllai.github.io/index.md

 - Project: AI-centric Unstructured Data Processing Engine

-- Role: System Engineer (Tech Lead of an 8-person team)

 - Outcome: The system has been battle-tested in production with a cluster over 1000 Ascend NPUs (Huawei's GPU); significantly reduced computational resource costs and time-to-train for internal LLMs up to 7x.

 - Technical Execution: